QualiSystems/VMware-vCenter-Cloud-Provider-Shell-2G/README.md

 ### VMware vCenter Cloud Provider Shell 2G
 VMware vCenter Cloud Provider Shell 2G provides you with app deployment and management capabilities.
-These include support for Python 3, vCenter 7 and VM Customization Specifications, standard vSwitch App connectivity, ability to connect vCenter Apps to existing port groups, ability to scale up deployed Apps in an active sandbox and more.
-For details, see the [Key online help improvements](https://help.quali.com/Online%20Help/2021.2/portal/Content/CSP/CSP-Versn-Hstry.htm#Key) section in the 2021.2 online help.
+These include the following:
+* Python 3.7 support
+* vSphere 7 support
+* VM Customization Specifications
+* Standard vSwitch connectivity
+* Option to display the VM's web console directly from vCenter
+* Capability to customize the VM's technical specs (storage size, memory, CPU), support for programmatically creating missing network interfaces if the VM is missing virtual network adapters
+* Option to view cluster usage stats directly from the sandbox

+For details, see the [Add VMware vCenter Cloud Provider Resource](https://help.quali.com/Online%20Help/0.0/Portal/Content/Admn/vCenter-Cld-Prvdr-Rsc.htm) article in the 2021.2 online help.

 For more information on the device, see the vendor's official product documentation.